 However, soon after a surgical procedure to treat the condition, Ryan’s mother Linda received a call with news that no parent is ever prepared to hear: Ryan was being referred to Dr. Kristy Weber, Chief of the Penn Medicine Orthopaedic Oncology program.

 After a CT-guided needle biopsy, Ryan and his family were given the devastating news that he had high-grade osteosarcoma.
 This type of rare malignant bone tumor can be difficult to diagnose and treat, but Ryan was fortunate that his cancer was caught early and no cancer was found in other parts of his body.

 Linda recollects that “After meeting with Dr. Weber we had a choice to make.
 Either Ryan would have the surgery and treatment at Penn Medicine or CHOP [the Children’s Hospital of Philadelphia].
 After researching Dr. Weber and osteosarcoma, my intuition gave me a good feeling about Dr. Weber.
 I knew that she was the one and I felt a lot of confidence in her.”

 Making Tough Choices

 Dr. Weber met with the family to discuss treatment options.
-Ryan’s case was complex, and Dr. Weber explained that Ryan would have to undergo three months of chemotherapy prior to surgery.
+Ryan’s case was complex, and Dr. Weber explained that he would have to undergo three months of chemotherapy prior to surgery.

-One of the most emotional decisions was permanently giving up soccer.
-Ryan explained that “It was hard to give up soccer; it was difficult to do anything related to soccer, even watching it was difficult because I knew I couldn’t play.”
+“It was hard to give up soccer; it was difficult to do anything related to soccer, even watching it was difficult because I knew I couldn’t play,” he said.